sourmash-bio/sourmash/doc/command-line.md

 to ignore case and `-v` to output only taxonomic lineages that do _not_ match the pattern.

-Currently only CSV output is supported; use `sourmash tax prepare` to convert CSV output from `tax grep` into a sqlite3 taxonomy database.
+Currently only CSV output (optionally gzipped) is supported; use `sourmash tax prepare` to convert CSV output from `tax grep` into a sqlite3 taxonomy database.

 ## `sourmash lca` subcommands for in-memory taxonomy integration